GET STARTED TODAY

 State of Kentucky mean salary is $63,750; state of Ohio median salary is $68,220 per year*

-WHAT TO EXPECT IN THE 3 YEAR BSN PROGRAM
+WHAT TO EXPECT IN THE 3 YEAR BSN TRACK

-The 3 Year BSN program is a nursing program with classes offered in both the day and evening.
+The 3 Year BSN track offers classes in both the day and evening.
 The BSN curriculum is specifically designed to prepare you for your career from day one.
-If you are looking for a 3 Year BSN Nursing school in Greater Cincinnati or Northern Kentucky and becoming a Registered Nurse, come check out what Beckfield’s 3 Year BSN program has to offer.
+If you are looking for a 3 Year BSN Nursing school in Greater Cincinnati or Northern Kentucky and becoming a Registered Nurse, come check out what Beckfield’s 3 Year Prelicensure BSN track has to offer.

-Upon successful completion of Beckfield College’s 3 Year BSN program, you will earn a Bachelor of Science in nursing and be prepared to take the National Council Licensure Examination (NCLEX-RN).
-Beckfield College’s 3 Year BSN Nursing program is accredited by the Commission on Collegiate Nursing Education (CCNE).
+Upon successful completion of Beckfield College’s 3 Year BSN track, you will earn a Bachelor of Science in nursing and be prepared to take the National Council Licensure Examination (NCLEX-RN).
+Beckfield College’s 3 Year BSN Nursing track is accredited by the Commission on Collegiate Nursing Education (CCNE).

 To learn more about the Kentucky Program of Nursing benchmarks and NCLEX pass rates, click here.

-DOES BECKFIELD COLLEGE’S 3 YEAR BSN PROGRAM OFFER A FLEXIBLE SCHEDULE?
+DOES BECKFIELD COLLEGE’S 3 YEAR BSN TRACK OFFER A FLEXIBLE SCHEDULE?

 Learn more about our COVID-19 Preparedness and Response Plan